boozallen/sdp-images/container-hardening.md

 # Container Hardening

-In general, container hardening is the proceess of utilizing container scanning tools to detect possible CVEs (Common Vulnerabilities & Exposures) and remediating them to minimize the attack surface of a container.
+In general, container hardening is the process of utilizing container scanning tools to detect possible CVEs (Common Vulnerabilities & Exposures) and remediating them to minimize the attack surface of a container.
-Each individual, organization, or other entity may form their own requirements for this process and its outputs based on their needs and risk acceptance.
+Each individual, organization, or other entity may form their own requirements for this process and its outputs based on their needs and risk tolerance.
 Below is an example:

 > We are building a web server container using [Apache HTTP](https://httpd.apache.org/) version 2.4.48 as the server.